 A one-stop-shop for all your academic needs.
 The UMaine Bookstore is located on the lower floor of the Memorial Union and sells textbooks, school supplies, clothing and novelty items with UMaine logos, toiletries, and more.
-The Campus Connection is located inside the UMaine Bookstore and sells various technology needs, including computers, flashdrives, and more.
+The Computer Connection is located inside the UMaine Bookstore and sells various technology needs, including computers, flashdrives, and more.

 A period of time during which classes are not in session.
 Short breaks include October Break and Thanksgiving Break where residence halls remain open, but dining services are limited.
 Longer breaks include Winter Break and Spring Break, where residence halls (except Knox Hall, York Hall, and DTAV/Patch) are closed and all dining Commons are closed.
 The Marketplace is open with limited hours and services.

 The Bursar’s Office is where you go to pay your bill or make inquiries about your bill, and is located on the first floor of Alumni Hall, which is on the Mall.

 The Career Center’s mission is to empower UMaine students to identify and reach their goals.
 This mission is a collaborative effort between our staff, students, faculty, employers, and alumni.
 The Career Center manages CareerLink, career counseling, helps with finding internships, resume workshops, interview help, and offers personality inventories such as Myers-Briggs Type Indicator.